CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 a naming convention that uses the history filename, appends '_r' plus the ``histfreq`` character string and then appends the model time.
 This occurs only for streams with ``hist_avg = .true.`` and where the accumulator count is greater than zero when the data is written.
 Only accumulating data associated with the history stream is written.
+This feature can be turned off by setting ``write_histrest = .false.`` in namelist.

 On restart, CICE looks for appropriate history restart files and reads them if they exist.
 If the files do not exist or fields cannot be read, the model continues with the history